drdrej/rest-api-mock/README.md

     endpoint : {
         method: "get",
-        pattern: "/err/:id", // TODO: maybe move to specs! here only usecase!!! match later...
+        pattern: "/err/:id",
         path: "/err/2"
     },

     log: true
 }).error( 404, "This request is broken" );

+````
 Second parameter is the error-message abd is optional.

-````

 ## Start mock